openrundev/openrun/docs/content/docs/QuickStart.md

 summary: "Quick Start guide on using OpenRun"
 ---

-OpenRun is an Apache-2.0 licensed web app deployment platform for internal tools.
+OpenRun is an Apache-2.0 licensed web app deployment platform for teams to deploy internal tools.
 OpenRun is distributed as a single binary and runs natively on Linux, macOS and Windows, using Docker/Podman on a single-node or working with Kubernetes for a distributed setup.

 ## Installation